 In many cases, judges take pains to provide detailed explanations of the reasons for their sentencing decisions.
 Some media are now including links to the judge’s reasons in their online reporting.
 If that is not provided, checking Recent Judgments or the CanLII database and reading those reasons will enable you to form an informed opinion about a judge’s decision.

-A sentence that is considered too lenient may be appealed by the Crown (the prosecutor), who represents the public in the criminal court process, just as an accused person may appeal conviction or sentence.
+A sentence that is considered too lenient may be appealed by the Crown (the prosecutor), who represents the public in the criminal court process, just as an accused person may appeal a conviction or sentence they disagree with.

 For more on sentencing see: